Plate Movement - 200 Million Years Ago to Today

-Mid-oceanic ridges are regions where new oceanic crust is produced, and subduction zones are where oceanic crust is recycled into the mantle
+- Mid-oceanic ridges are regions where new oceanic crust is produced, and subduction zones are where oceanic crust is recycled into the mantle

-Plate tectonic evolution of the planet is punctuated by supercontinent assembly and subsequent breakup (such as Pangea)
+- Plate tectonic evolution of the planet is punctuated by supercontinent assembly and subsequent breakup (such as Pangea)

-Seafloor spreading imparts controls on the long-term sea levels (controlling volume of ocean basins), ocean circulation (distribution of bathymetric features), evolution (biogeographic barriers and connectivity) and climate (pole-to-pole thermal gradients)
+- Seafloor spreading imparts controls on the long-term sea levels (controlling volume of ocean basins), ocean circulation (distribution of bathymetric features), evolution (biogeographic barriers and connectivity) and climate (pole-to-pole thermal gradients)